March 2023 | 2639 words | 10-minute read

 Setting workplace standards

-The company’s people-first approach continues to translate to milestones such as 90+ years of industrial harmony and industry-first initiatives like menstrual leave and equal benefits for LGBT+ employees.
+The company’s people-first approach continues to translate to milestones such as 90+ years of industrial harmony and industry-first initiatives like menstrual leave and equal benefits for LGBTQ+ employees.

 Steel for a liberalised India